212850a/aws-archive/README.md

     ]
 }
 ```
-3. Assign created policies for your `archiver` user
+3. Assign created policies for your `archiver` user via AWS IAM.

 ### AWS Command Line Interface
 Install AWS CLI with PIP - it's recommended as GLACIER and DEEP_ARCHIVE as storage options are available since 2019 only and if you use old stable OS release (as example Ubuntu 18.04), the version of AWS CLI from package manager may not have this functionality still.